Logius-standaarden/API-Design-Rules/DesignRules.md

       </dd>
       <dt>Rationale</dt>
       <dd>
          <p>Since the URI only contains the major version, it's useful to provide the full version number in the response headers for every API call.
 This information could then be used for logging, debugging or auditing purposes.
-In cases where an intermediate networking component returns an error response (e.g. a reverse proxy enforcing access policies), the version number may be omitted.</p>
+In cases where an intermediate networking component returns an error response (e.g. a reverse proxy enforcing access policies), the version number MAY be omitted.</p>
-         <p>The version number must be returned in an HTTP response header named <code>API-Version</code> (case-insensitive) and should not be prefixed.</p>
+         <p>The version number MUST be returned in an HTTP response header named <code>API-Version</code> (case-insensitive) and SHOULD not be prefixed.</p>
          <div class="example">
             <p>An example of an API version response header:</p>
             <pre>API-Version: 1.0.2</pre>